 The Mount Isa mine is one of the world's largest underground mining complexes and is managed by the Glencore subsidiary Mount Isa Mines as two separate businesses, copper and zinc.
-The Mount Isa copper mines comprise the Enterprise (3000 and 3500) and X41 (1100 and 1900, and in the new calculations includes the 500 orebody) underground orebodies (Photograph 23).
+The Mount Isa copper mines comprise the Enterprise (3000 and 3500) and X41 (1100 and 1900, and in the new calculations include the 500 orebody) underground orebodies (Photograph 23).
+Mineralisation occurs generally as breccia hosted massive to disseminated chalcopyrite in 'silica dolomite' altered pyritic dolomitic siltstone.
 The Enterprise mine is Australia's deepest mine with an internal shaft that reaches a depth of 1900 m.
 The current mining rate is 5.9 Mt per year while the copper concentrator has a capacity of 7.2 Mtpa.
-Glencore reported resources for the Enterprise orebodies as measured resource of 32.2 Mt at 1.93% Cu, an indicated resource of 13.1 Mt at 1.78% Cu and and inferred resource of 6.7 Mt at 1.66% Cu.
-Glencore also estimated the resources for X41 as measured resource of 33.3 Mt at 2.9% Cu, an indicated resource of 3.6 Mt at 2.52% Cu and an inferred resource of 0.7 Mt at 2.23% Cu.
+In 2014 Glencore reported resources for the Enterprise orebodies as measured resource of 30.9 Mt at 1.88% Cu, an indicated resource of 15.2 Mt at 1.80% Cu and and inferred resource of 7.1 Mt at 1.6% Cu.
+Glencore also estimated the resources for X41 as measured resource of 28.0 Mt at 2.92% Cu, an indicated resource of 2.6 Mt at 2.62% Cu and an inferred resource of 0.4 Mt at 2.3% Cu.
 The open cut resource comprises a measured resource of 48 Mt at 1.46% Cu, an indicated resource of 82 Mt at 1.32% Cu and an inferred resource of 138 Mt at 0.89% Cu.
 Mining depletion, sterilisation and changes to mine design amounted to 13 Mt reduction of mineral resources and 9.4 Mt reduction in ore reserves.